siacentral/sia-docker/README.md

 An unofficial docker image for Sia.
 Automatically builds Sia using the source code from the official repository: https://gitlab.com/NebulousLabs/Sia

 ### Breaking change with Sia v1.5.6
-With the Sia v1.5.6 update two potentially breaking changes will be made to this container:
+With the Sia v1.5.6 update two potentially breaking changes have been made to this container:
-+ The `SIA_MODULES` environment variable will be removed, this was left in largely for compatibility with `mtlynch/sia`.
++ The `SIA_MODULES` environment variable has been be removed, this was left in largely for compatibility with `mtlynch/sia`.
 Instead you should pass `-M gct` directly at the end of `docker run` or as `command: -M gct` in docker-compose.
 + siac and siad have been moved to `/usr/local/bin` for easier usage